-6. PUBLIC PROCESS
+8. PUBLIC PROCESS

-Development of the Draft CAA section 182(e)(5) Contingency Measures Plan was conducted through a public process.
-South Coast AQMD staff will hold a Public Workshop at South Coast AQMD Headquarters in Diamond Bar on October 18, 2019, to solicit information, comments, and suggestions from the public, affected businesses and stakeholders.
-Furthermore, the 2022 AQMP Advisory Group will provide feedback and recommendations on the development of the next plan as well as implementation of the 2016 AQMP.
+Development of the Draft Contingency Measures Plan was conducted through a public process.
+South Coast AOMD staff held a Public Workshop at South Coast AOMD Headquarters in Diamond Bar on October 18, 2019, to solicit information, comments, and suggestions from the public, affected businesses and stakeholders.
+Furthermore, the 2022 AQMP Advisory Group provided feedback and recommendations on the draft Contingency Measure Plan.
 The Advisory Group represents a diverse cross section of stakeholders such as large and small businesses, government agencies, environmental and community groups, and academia.
-The Draft Contingency Measure Plan will be presented to the AQMP Advisory Group meeting on October 9, 2019 and to the Mobile Source Committee on October 18, 2019.
+The Draft Contingency Measure Plan was presented to the AOMP Advisory Group on October 9, 2019 and to the Mobile Source Committee on October 18, 2019.
+The Draft Final Contingency Measure Plan incorporating the public comments will be presented to the AOMP Advisory Group and the Mobile Source Committee on November 21, 2019 and November 15, 2019 respectively.
 A Public hearing will also be held at the South Coast AQMD Headquarters on December 6, 2019.
-Following approval by the South Coast AQMD Governing Board, the Draft Contingency Measure Plan will then be submitted for approval by the CARB Board at their Board meeting to be held on December 12 -13, 2019, in Sacramento, which will then be submitted to U.S. EPA for inclusion into the SIP.
+Following the South Coast AQMD Governing Board approval, the Draft Contingency Measure Plan will be submitted to CARB.
+CARB will consider adoption of the Contingency Measure Plan at its December 12-13, 2019 Board hearing in Sacramento.
+If adopted, CARB staff will submit the Contingency Measure Plan to U.S. EPA for inclusion into the SIP.